-Myxomatosis is a viral infection in rabbits which is caused by the myxoma virus.
+Myxomatosis is a viral infection in rabbits that is caused by the myxoma virus.
 The virus is usually spread by mosquitoes and fleas.
 This disease is known to be infectious and fatal.
 Both domesticated and wild rabbits can get infected with myxomatosis.

 Signs and Symptoms of Myxomatosis